There’s been a lot of discussion online about the recently announcements reboots of 1980s TV cartoons, including “Thundercats” and “She-Ra.”

 Mark Fowler (Reagan’s FCC commissioner) felt that rules regulating advertising on children’s TV weren’t necessary, as the free market should be free to determine programming choices.
 Thus, it’s little surprise to anyone said market “determined” shows based on toy line were ideal.

-The 1981-82 TV season didn’t see any reflection of these deregulatory rules—its lineup still reflected what was in vogue in the late 70s, aside from the debut of that season’s biggest hit, “The Smurfs” (more on them below).
+The 1981-82 TV season didn’t see any reflection of these deregulatory rules.
+Despite being the early 1980s, its lineup still reflected what was in vogue in TV animation the late 70s, aside from the debut of that season’s biggest hit, “The Smurfs” (more on them below).
 However, the debut of “Pac-Man” in 1982 plus some shows in syndication was the start of the trend of shows based on toys and other product lines.

 The most famous of these toy-based shows were “He-Man,” “Transformers,” and “GI Joe,” all airing in syndication on weekday afternoons.
 “He-Man” was probably the main cartoon that kicked off the toy-based show craze, debuting in 1983 (as did “GI Joe”).
 It was popular enough to see a live-action film, as well as a spin-off, “She-Ra” (about his long-lost twin sister).